 What do I do with leftover homemade baby food?

-Leftover homemade baby food can be used in so many ways!
+Leftover baby food can be used in so many ways!
 Stir leftover fruit purees into oatmeal or yogurt or use as a spread for toast.
 Add leftover vegetable purees to pasta sauces, mashed potatoes, meatballs or burgers.
 Use leftover bean or meat purees as a spread in quesadillas.
 Use combinations of leftover favorites to make homemade baby food squeeze pouches.
-I’ve got tons more information, ideas and recipes (plus a free printable!) on ways to use leftover baby food here.
+I've got tons more information, ideas and recipes (plus a free printable!) on ways to use leftover baby food here.

-Whether you want to make all of your foods or you just want to supplement some store-bought basics, I hope you find these homemade baby food resources useful!
+Whether you want to make all of your foods or you just want to supplement some store-bought basics, I hope you find these resources useful!

 And I’m here if you run into trouble or have questions or need help.
 Or just need someone to say thank you, because that sweet baby won’t.
 I will.
 I’ll say thank you.